 “I am calling you from Windows…”

-We’ve all had the calls and, in fact, fake tech support is on the rise.
-But what can we really do about the Windows Tech Support scam?
+We’ve all had the calls, but what can we really do about the Windows Tech Support and Windows refund scams?
 Should you hang up, or lead the callers on?
 Is there anyone you can report them to, and if so, should you even bother?
 Let’s find out.

 Once the “virus” is discovered, of course, the scammers will demand money for their services of “removing” it.
-This can go a number of ways, but if you refuse, there is the possibility that the scammers have remotely changed your password or encrypted your files, transforming this into a one-on-one ransomware scam.
+If you refuse, there is the possibility that the scammers have remotely changed your password or encrypted your files.
+The Windows tech support call just transformed into a ransomware scam.

 Perhaps you’ve just received one of these calls, or you know someone who has.
 What should you do next time?